nitya-nepal/vedanasoft.com/src/pages/index.md

         sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+    Vedana Soft is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: Great product with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+    We hold our product to the highest standards from the shrub to the tree.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    That’s why we’re meticulous and transparent about each step of the product's journey.
+You can personally visit our space to make sure the conditions are optimal for the growth of your idea, work-space for our developers, and the local environment.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg